zopefoundation/Zope/docs/zope4/migration/zodb.rst

     ``Data.fs.index`` will be discarded at the first start, you can ignore the error message telling that it cannot be read.

-  - If any ZCatalog is in the ZODB, do a clear and rebuild for all of them.

   - Verify that the Application works as expected.

+  - If there are problems with one of the ZCatalogs in the ZODB, do a clear and rebuild.

 In case of ``UnicodeDecodeError``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~